p2p/bitcoin-exchange/README.md

 ## Legal issues
 * Each virtual exchange must comply with local laws in the jurisdictions where the brokers are located.
 * Any legal issue is a matter between brokers in a virtual exchange or between a broker and its clients.
-* The exchange itself cannot be held responsible for any legal issues.
+* The exchange system itself cannot be held responsible for any legal issues.
+The exchange system will be distributed among thousands of computers around the world and its role is to host the virtual exchanges.

 ## Fees
 * Fees are taken from the brokers and virtual exchanges to encourage miners to provide computing power to the exchange and to discourage creation of fake virtual exchanges, brokers and orders.
 * Brokers and Virtual Exchanges will have bitcoin wallets created in the bitcoin blockchain where they send bitcoins in advance to pay for the exchange fees.
 If the broker-wallet or virtual exchange-wallet is empty no orders are processed for that broker or virtual exchange.
 * The actual fees must be discussed in the community.

-* Broker periodical fee: 1 BTC per 30 days (18 144 000 blocks)
+* Broker fee: 1 BTC per 30 days (18 144 000 blocks)
 * Virtual exchange fee: 10 BTC per 30 days (18 144 000 blocks)
 * 1 BTC per 10 000 Orders forwarded to the Exchange
 * 1 BTC per 100 000 Orders cancelled from the Exchange